groundwater/rude/README.md

-# Rude Distributed CMS
+# Rude Distributed Asset Management

-Rude is a distributed asset management system.
+Rude is a distributed asset management system for web projects.

 - rude is a command-line driven
 - rude is distributed